Monge-Amp\`ere gravitating fluids. Least action principles and particle systems: . Particle system

-The significant feature of the stochastic differential equation \eqref{eq-21} is that the \emph{forward velocity} of $ \mathsf{Z} ^{ \epsilon,\eta}$: the drift field $\vce$, is the \emph{current velocity} of someone else, namely $\Ze$. \emph{How to give a meaning to this substitution?} One purpose of this article is to propose at Section \ref{sec-B-k-fluid} alternate Brownian particle systems with a clearer physical meaning.
+The significant feature of the stochastic differential equation \eqref{eq-21} is that the \emph{forward velocity} of $ \mathsf{Z} ^{ \epsilon,\eta}$: the drift field $\vce$, is the \emph{current velocity} of someone else, namely $\Xe$. \emph{How to give a meaning to this substitution?} One purpose of this article is to propose at Section \ref{sec-B-k-fluid} a way to obtain a clearer physical meaning.

 In order to proceed in this direction, we need to extend \MAG\ from mappings $\yy$ to fluids.